DarkViolet-ai/theaibomb/README.md

 - Fully responsive design
 - Bright yellow background inspired by the site's logo
-- Centered "Coming soon" message and logo image
+- Centered "Wait for it" message and logo image

 ### Instructions